Main practices at Dropan Ling

 Vidyadhara Guru Sadhana (also known as Big Rigdzin) is the main practice of the Khordong tradition.
 This terma (a Dharma treasure) has been discovered in the seventeenth century by Nudan Dorje Dropan Lingpa, who was the founder of the Khordong lineage.
 While Big Rigdzin contains instructions to meditation, it remains as the shorter version of the elaborate practice of guru yoga.

-Chod is a practice that is in conducted by groups, but by individuals.
-It engages abandonment of attachment to one’s own body and development of compassion and generosity for all sentient beings, particularly our enemies and those who want to cross us.
-All of this can be accomplished through understanding of emptiness that is both the method and the goal of the practice.
-Numerous versions of the chod practice are conducted in the tradition of Dropan Ling, namely the termas from Nudan Dorje, Gonpo Wangyal and Jigme Lingpa.
+Chod is a practice that is conducted by groups, but by individuals.
+It engages abandonment of the attachment to one’s own body and the development of compassion and generosity for all sentient beings, particularly our enemies and those who want to cross us.
+All of this can be accomplished through an understanding emptiness that is both the method and the goal of the practice.
+Numerous versions of the chod practice are conducted in the tradition of Dropan Ling, namely the termas of Nudan Dorje, Gonpo Wangyal, and Jigme Lingpa.

 Dorje Drollo Sadhana is a very elaborate practice that is conducted either by groups or on individual retreats.
 Dorje Drollo is one of eight manifestations of Padmasambhava.
 It is a wrathful form, which overcomes obstacles.
 The practice conducted in Dropan Ling is a terma of Nudan Dorje.